mvazquezc/openshift-operators-first-look/docs/02-controllers.md

 # Controllers

-* In Kubernetes, a controller is a control loop that watches the shared state of the cluster through the API server and makes changes attempting to move the current state towards the desired state.
+* In Kubernetes, a controller is a control loop that watches the shared state of the cluster through the API server and makes changes attempting to move the current state towards the desired one.

 * Examples of controllers: